alexnguyennz/alexnguyen.co.nz/src/content/projects/vsctrust.org.nz.md

 order: 1
 ---

-[Vulnerable Support Charitable Trust](https://vsctrust.org.nz) is a New Zealand based charity keen on improving the well being of Wellington 's most vulnerable people.
+[Vulnerable Support Charitable Trust](https://vsctrust.org.nz) is a New Zealand based charity keen on improving the well-being of Wellington 's most vulnerable people.

 Built with Astro, CloudCannon, and Tailwind CSS.